FolkerKinzel/VCards/src/FolkerKinzel.VCards/Roadmap.md

 GeoCoordinate always points to a valid geographical position.
 - [ ] Preserve geo parameters in vCard 3.0 and 2.1 using GEO properties and automatic group identifiers.
  Make an option for it.
-- [ ] Collect GEO properties with groups as GeoCoordinate parameters when parsing.
+- [ ] Collect GEO properties with groups as parameters when parsing.

 =